TRANSLATION PROJECTS: Award Administration

-Compliance with the federal requirements that are outlined in the "Assurance of Compliance" below.
+- Compliance with the federal requirements that are outlined in the Assurance of Compliance below.

-On the grounds of disability, in accordance with Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
-794) and the Americans with Disabilities Act of 1990 ("ADA"), as amended, (42 U.S.C.
-12101-12213), implemented by the National Endowment for the Arts at 45 U.S.C.
-1151.
-The ADA's requirements apply regardless of whether you receive federal funds.
+- Solely on the grounds of disability, in accordance with Section 504 of the Rehabilitation Act of 1973, as amended (29 U.S.C.
+794), implemented by the National Endowment for the Arts at 45 CFR 1151, and the Americans with Disabilities Act of 1990 ("ADA"), as amended, (42 U.S.C.
+12101 et seq.).

-- On the basis of age, in accordance with the Age Discrimination Act of 1975 (42 U.S.C.
-6101 et seq.) implemented by the National Endowment for the Arts at 45 U.S.C.1156.
+- On the basis of age, in accordance with the Age Discrimination Act of 1975, as amended (42 U.S.C.
+6101 et seq.), implemented by the National Endowment for the Arts at 45 CFR 1156.

-- On the basis of sex, in any education program or activity, in accordance with Title IX of the Education Amendments of 1972 (20 U.S.C.
+- On the basis of sex, in any education program or activity, in accordance with Title IX of the Education Amendments of 1972, as amended (20 U.S.C.
 1681 et seq.).

-Applicant will inform the public that persons who believe they have been discriminated against on the basis of race, color, national origin, disability, sex, or age may file a complaint with the Director of Civil Rights at the National Endowment for the Arts.
+The applicant will inform the public that persons who believe they have been discriminated against on the basis of race, color, national origin, disability, sex, or age may file a complaint with the Director of Civil Rights at the National Endowment for the Arts.

-Applicant will forward all complaints for investigation and any finding issued by a Federal or state court or by a Federal or state administrative agency to:
+The applicant will forward all complaints for investigation and any finding issued by a Federal or state court or by a Federal or state administrative agency to:

 Director, Office of Civil Rights

-Applicant shall maintain records of its compliance and submission for three (3) years.
+The applicant shall maintain records of its compliance and submission for three (3) years.
 The Applicant will compile, maintain and permit access to records as required by applicable regulations, guidelines or other directives.

 The United States has the right to seek judicial or administrative enforcement of this assurance.

 For further information and copies of the nondiscrimination regulations identified above, contact the Office of Civil Rights at 202-682-5454 or firstname.lastname@example.org.
-For inquiries about limited English proficiency, go to http://www.lep.gov, the FOIA Reading Room, or contact the Office of General Counsel at GeneralCounsel@arts.gov or 202-682-5418.
+For inquiries about limited English proficiency, go to http://www.lep.gov, the FOIA Reading Room, or contact the Office of Civil Rights at email@example.com or 202-682-5454.